CommerciumBlockchain/masternode-scripts/README.md

 #### Masternode reward.

-All MN rewards must be **shielded** by sending to a transparent Z address starting with C
+You can leave your MN rewards in the MN address for as long as you want.
+But before you can move the reward coins anyway all MN rewards must be **shielded** by sending to a transparent Z address starting with C. Its called shielding.
+Its because the MN rewards were mined.
+The rule is that all mined coins must be shielded before they can be sent to a transparent C address.

 You just copy the z_addr.
 Go to balances and right click the address  with the masternode collateral which shouldn’t show the balance of 100,000 which is used for the masternode.
 Then click send from, then paste the z_addr and click send maximum or input the amount and click send.
 Shielding is sending from a t-addr (transparent address, which for Commercium starts with C) to a z_addr starting with a z.